In this article:

-Picture a jelly doughnut – an inner layer of gelatinous liquid surrounded by a more solid thing.
-That is what the intervertebral disc is like, a bunch of jelly doughnuts in between each vertebrae in the vertebral column.
+Picture a jelly doughnut – an inner layer of gelatinous liquid surrounded by a more solid matter, both of which have very few nerve endings.
+That is what the intervertebral disc is like, a bunch of jelly doughnuts in between each vertebra.

 In a condition called sciatica, the jelly puts pressure on the sciatic nerve, which runs the length of your entire leg.
 Sciatic pain is felt down the back of your leg.

 In severe cases, the outer part of the disc tears and then the jelly flows out of the disc.

 The natural tendency and automatic response of most people suffering from lower back pain are to stretch it out and bend forward.

 Bending forward and stretching your back relieve the pressure of the displaced and misshapen disc from the nerves of the spinal column that the disc is hitting and causing pain.
 As a result, you experience short-lived pain relief.

 But when you return to a normal position, you just displace the jelly and disfigure the disc even more.
 So, in the long run, these moves actually worsen the condition.